LaravelDaily/Laravel-Reservations-Course/course/02 - Admin Role for Companies.md

 ## Menu Item: Only For Administrators

-Next, we need to hide `Companies` in the navigation menu for everyone except the `administrator` role users.
+Next, we must hide `Companies` in the navigation menu for everyone except the `administrator` role users.

 We could create a custom [Blade Directive](https://laravel.com/docs/blade#extending-blade), but for now, we will just use a simple `@if` in Blade.

-Later, if we see that we are repeating this check, then we will create a dedicated Blade directive.
+Later, if we see that we are repeating this check, we will create a dedicated Blade directive.

 **resources/views/layouts/navigation.blade.php**:
 ```blade